-However, the historic buildings and structures are disappearing fast, some get redeveloped, most get demolished. "acier/rouille", French for "steel/rust", focuses on these neglected and often hated places, analytically portraying the endless complexity and variation in the installations and factories.
-This series is a ode to steel, industry and the people who once put their life and pride in working in the Liege steel industry.
+The historic buildings and structures are disappearing fast, some get redeveloped, most get demolished. "acier/rouille", French for "steel/rust", focuses on these neglected and often hated places, analytically portraying the endless complexity and variation in the installations and factories.